anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

 Have you ever worked on a software development project, whether it was a small personal project to learn new skills or a large application running in production?
 If yes, then you have most likely used a package manager to install libraries or dependencies.

 In this blog post, we explore how `Boolean Propositional Logic` can be used for package management within software development.
-To make things more interactive, we have also included a [small game](https://anp-scp.github.io/package_resolving_game/){:target="_blank"} where you can act as a package manager yourself.

 <!-- more -->